-A student lounges are available to PBC students on the 3rd floor F wing of Tech and 6th floor of Hogan Hall at Northwestern.
+A student lounge is available to PBC students on the 3rd floor F wing of Tech.
 These rooms provide computers, printers, lockers, and a small refrigerator and microwave.
-These are great spaces for quiet places between classes, an alternative location to working at home or in the CBG lab space if needed, and also as a collaborative space for PBC students on campus.
+These are great spaces for quiet places between classes, an alternative location to working at home or in the CBG lab space if needed, and as a collaborative space for PBC students on campus.
 Both student lounges are accessed via wildcard key card access.
+To get access to this space, please email the Program.
+Assistant the following information from your wildcard: Full name, EmplID, expiration date, and the serial number of the wildcard located at the back bottom part (e.g., 12345 +123456 AB).
 If you do not have your wild card the PBC director and program assistant will let you in.